miker704/Strife/patches2.md

     - Changed channel name in left side nav bar from using channel.channel_name, to the newChannelName input value so as the input changes in change channel name so does the name in the left nav at the same time.
     - Removed channel settings modal from modal manager.
     - Add Channel settings modal to render from main server container.
+    - Wrapped Channel settings modal in a REACT_PORTAL.

 ## Backend Changes